greenpeace/gpes-html5-scorm-presentation/README.md

 1. A boilerplate to create Greenpeace presentations
 2. An e-learning [SCORM](https://en.wikipedia.org/wiki/Sharable_Content_Object_Reference_Model) package.

 This repository is also an example on how to convert html5 web apps into elearning SCORM packages.
 The included presentation was tested in Moodle 3.5.
+Altrough it was not tested carefully, simple feaures like recording the students that visited the pages shoud work. **Please test it yourself** with a demo course before you use it in a real life training.

 ## How to create a presentation